ratatui/ratatui/CONTRIBUTING.md

 ### Deprecation notice

-We generally want to wait at least two versions before removing deprecated items so users have time to update.
+We generally want to wait at least two versions before removing deprecated items, so users have time to update.
 However, if a deprecation is blocking for us to implement a new feature we may *consider* removing it in a one version notice.

 ### Use of unsafe for optimization purposes

 We don't currently use any unsafe code in Ratatui, and would like to keep it that way.
-However there may be specific cases that this becomes necessary in order to avoid slowness.
+However, there may be specific cases that this becomes necessary in order to avoid slowness.
 Please see [this discussion](https://github.com/ratatui-org/ratatui/discussions/66) for more about the decision.

 ## Continuous Integration

-We use Github Actions for the CI where we perform the following checks:
+We use GitHub Actions for the CI where we perform the following checks:

 - The code should compile on `stable` and the Minimum Supported Rust Version (MSRV).
 - The tests (docs, lib, tests and examples) should pass.